Trauma-informed workforce and services

 - recognises where people are affected by trauma and adversity

 - responds in ways that prevent further harm

 - can address inequalities and improve life chances

-Scotland was one of the first countries in the world to publish a knowledge and skills framework for psychological trauma, developed by NHS Education for Scotland (NES).
+The National Trauma Transformation Programme is based on the Knowledge and Skills Framework for Psychological Trauma, developed by NHS Education for Scotland (NES).
 This framework sets out the knowledge and skills needed by everyone in the Scottish workforce to be able to recognise where an individual may be affected by trauma and to adapt their practice accordingly in order to minimise distress and support recovery through a safe and compassionate response.

-Since 2018, the Scottish Government has invested over £6 million in a National Trauma Training Programme (NTTP).
-This includes £3.2 million of funding distributed to all local authorities in 2021/22 and 2022/23 to work with community planning partners to further progress trauma-informed services, systems and workforces.
+Since 2018, the Scottish Government has invested over £9.6 million in the NTTP.
+This includes £1.6 million each year shared equally across all 32 local authorities in 2021-2022, 2022-2023 and 2023-2024 to work with health boards and community planning partners to further progress trauma-informed systems, organisations and workforces.

 Trauma, Adverse Childhood Experiences (ACEs) and Resilience Unit